 The Honors Center is located in LRC 218 on the main floor of the library; phone x8467.
-Stay up to date with honors news and events by subscribing to the Google calendar (see worcester.edu/honors), liking the Honors Facebook page, subscribing to the blog (wsuhonors.wordpress.com) or following its Twitter feed, @HonorsWSU.
-The Director is Dr. Karen Woods Weierman (English) kweierman@worcester.edu and the Assistant

-Director is Dr. Jennifer Hood-DeGrenier (Biology) jhooddegrenier@worcester.edu.
+The Director is Dr. Meghna Dilip (Chemistry) mdilip@worcester.edu and the Assistant Director is Dr. Cleve Wiese (English) hwiese@worcester.edu.

 COURSE OVERVIEW